Tanjy55/tp/docs/DeveloperGuide.md

 #### Implementation considerations & TODOs

 - Make output filename configurable (e.g., `export f/FILE.pdf`) so users can choose a name/location.
-- Add a UI confirmation with the full path of the created file.
+- Add a Ui confirmation with the full path of the created file.
 - Improve templates and styling (header/footer, company logo, multiple page handling).
 - Add tests around the command parsing and delegate behaviour; avoid asserting file contents in unit tests (use integration tests or file-existence checks).